oneHamidreza/Meow-Framework-MVVM/Docs/ReadME_Extensions_Date.md

     add(Calendar.YEAR,-2)
 }
 dateFormatSimple(calendar)
-// Return "2 Years Ago" and when App's Language is Farsi ("fa") : "2 سال قبل"
+// Returns "2 Years Ago" and when App's Language is Farsi ("fa") : "2 سال قبل"
 ```

 Use `Context?.dateFormatDetail(calendar)` to have a Date String with `Detail Format`.
 See this example :